-It's a little pricey, but it's one of the best case and keyboard combinations you'll find for the iPad Pro.
+It's a little pricey at $149, but it's one of the best case and keyboard combinations you'll find for the iPad Pro.

-The Magic Keyboard isn't strictly speaking marketed at the iPad market, but it's a perfectly good option to use for every day work.
+The Magic Keyboard isn't strictly marketed at the iPad market, but it's a perfectly good option to use for every day work!

 My Magic Keyboard arrived fully charged, and it comes with a Lightning cable, which you'll use to charge it from a USB port on your Mac.
 A switch on the back turns the keyboard on or off—any good Bluetooth keyboard should have this, so you can easily power it down before you shove it in your laptop bag.
 At 11 by 4.5 by 0.4 inches and 0.5 pounds, the Magic Keyboard is highly portable.
 (Susie Ochs, MacWorld)

-The Apple Magic Keyboard is the Bluetooth keyboard you may well find yourself using with an iMac or a Mac Pro, packed with classic Apple style and a comfortable typing experience.
+The Apple Magic Keyboard is a $100 Bluetooth keyboard you may well find yourself using with an iMac or a Mac Pro, packed with classic Apple style and a comfortable typing experience.